 Dawnwind Dairy Goats is focused on breeding Alpine dairy goats that are:

 Frances Loehr has a B.S. degree in Science in Agriculture and French Studies from the University of Minnesota and a M.S. degree in Animal Science, specializing in Beef Production and Environment and Natural Resources from the University of Wyoming.
-She is an equine body worker who graduated from the Vluggen Institute for Equine Osteopathy and Education.
+She is an equine body worker, Equine Osteopath, EDO(r), who graduated from the Vluggen Institute for Equine Osteopathy and Education.
 Chris has a B.S. in Animal Science from the University of Wyoming, and is a certified barefoot hoof trimmer through Liberated Horsemanship.
 Both Chris and Frances have a solid background in horsemanship and training.
-Located in the Black Hills of South Dakota, they are developing Loehr Horse Care, LLC, to improve mobility and performance for horses in the region.
+Located in the Black Hills of South Dakota, they own Loehr Horse Care, LLC, to improve mobility and performance for horses in the region.